m5stack/m5-docs/docs/en/unit/pbhub.md

 <br>
 <img src="assets/img/product_pics/unit/pbhub/pbhub_p3.jpg" width="30%" height="30%">
 <br>
 *Notice2: Not all M5Units with PortB(Black) is able to extended by PbHUB.
-PbHUB can only apply to basic single-bus communication like digital read and write, analog read and write, which is implemented by I2C protocol(MEGA328 inside).
-So with regards to M5Unit like WEIGH(HX711 inside), whose communication protocol is applied more than just anglog read, instead with a timing sequence.
+PbHUB can only apply to basic single-bus communication like digital read and write, analog read and write, which is implemented by I2C protocol(MEGA328 inside).<br>
+The mechanism of PbHUB as an extension of PortB which inplement the single-bus data transfer, is using the resource on Mega328 include GPIO, AD, DA ports, to inplement the functionality of digital read and write , analog read and write.
+So there must be exceptions in which case a PbHUB is not a option.
+For example, PortB M5Unit like WEIGH (HX711 inside), whose communication protocol is applied more than just anglog read, instead with a timing sequence.
 In that case PbHUB can't be helpful dirving those device or sensor.*
 See the below picture for timing sequence of HX711:
 <br>
 <img src="assets/img/product_pics/unit/pbhub/unit_pbhub_notice_01.jpg" width="30%" height="30%">